countdigi/talk-2018-git/slides.md

 ![Final Doc](images/swc-version-1.svg)

-As a file is changed, those changes are saved by the VCS in a series of commits which are stored *outside the file*.
+A files are changed, those changes are saved by the VCS in a series of commits which are stored in a Revision History *outside the file*.

 ---